Qazax: Conflicts and disputes with Armenia

 From 1905 to 1906, during the Armenian–Tatar massacres, many Armenian homes were burned and looted by Tatars (later known as Azerbaijanis), as well as the Armenian school and church.
 Many Armenian inhabitants as a result fled to Tbilisi and other nearby Armenian-populated areas.

 From an Armenian perspective, these territories were historical Armenian provinces—which had been, factually, incorporated in various Armenian states—and therefore, the Gazakh region was initially contested between the Armenian and Azerbaijani SSRs.
 The Armenian name for the city is Ghazakh (Ղազախ), and it is based on the Azerbaijani name itself.
 Another Armenian name is Koght (Կողթ).

-When the South Caucasus came under British occupation, Sir John Oliver Wardrop, British Chief Commissioner in the South Caucasus, decided that assigning the Erivan Governorate and the Kars Oblast to Democratic Republic of Armenia (DRA) and the Elisabethpol and Baku Governorates to the Azerbaijan Democratic Republic (ADR) would solve the region's outstanding disputes.
+When the South Caucasus came under British occupation, Sir John Oliver Wardrop, British Chief Commissioner in the South Caucasus, decided that assigning the Erivan Governorate and the Kars Oblast to Democratic Republic of Armenia (DRA) and the Elizavetpol and Baku Governorates to the Azerbaijan Democratic Republic (ADR) would solve the region's outstanding disputes.
 However, this proposal was rejected by both Armenians (who did not wish to give up their claims to Gazakh, Syunik, and Nagorno-Karabakh) and Azerbaijanis (who did not wish to give up their claims to Nakhchivan).
 As conflict broke out between the two groups, the British left the region in mid-1919.

 In 1930, Gazakh became the administrative center of Azerbaijan's Gazakh District.
 The area has major strategic importance for modern-day Azerbaijan-Georgia-Turkey regional communication and energy projects.